 While some RVs have an insulated underbelly, this may not be enough to prevent problems in freezing temperatures.

-Preventing cold air from entering your RV’s underbelly protects your water pipes.
+Preventing cold air from entering your RV’s undercarriage protects your water pipes.
 It also helps maintain a comfortable temperature inside the vehicle so that you can keep your heating bills down during the winter months.

 When you click on links to various merchants on this site and make a purchase, this can result in us earning a commission.
 For more info, please check our disclosure page.